legoraft/aoc/docs/src/2023/day_05.md

 The most difficult part of this day was definitely the second part.
 The algorithm I've used also isn't the most efficient, but finds the answer in 6 seconds which is relatively good.

 Parsing was a bit of a challenge this day, but after simplifying it a bit, solving the parts became a lot easier.
+If you'd like to mess around with the code I made, take a look at the following code block:

+{{#playground tests/day_05.rs editable}}